Asfiashub/OAKS-task-round-2-/README.md

 ## Deploying

-Since SheetalTrack is a static website, it can be deployed using any static hosting service.
+Since MilkVault is a static website, it can be deployed using any static hosting service.

 ### Netlify Drop